Home air purifiers improve heart health in people with COPD, researchers say

 “Ultrafine particles may be the most potent particles in terms of health consequences,” says Meredith McCormack, MD, MHS, study author, associate professor of medicine at Johns Hopkins University School of Medicine and director of BREATHE Center (Bridging Research, Lung Health and the Environment).
 “These particles and other indoor air pollutants can cause systemic inflammation in susceptible patients like those with COPD.
 Our study shows that there is also a negative impact on cardiovascular health.”

-“In the future, air purifiers might be something to recommend to patients along with medications, but they might also be part of a larger discussion about the importance of the home environment,” Raju says.
+“In the future, air purifiers might be something to recommend to patients along with medications, but they might also be part of a larger discussion regarding the importance of the home environment,” Raju says.

 Other researchers involved in the study include Han Woo, Ashraf Fawzy, Chen Liu, Nirupama Putcha, Aparna Balasubramanian, Cheng Ting Lin, Ronald Berger, and Nadia Hansel of Johns Hopkins University School of Medicine; Kirsten Koehler and Roger Peng of the Johns Hopkins Bloomberg School of Public Health; Chantel Lemoine of the University of Pittsburgh Medical Center; and Jennifer Wineke of the University of Maryland Medical Center.